U.S. Route 27 in Florida: Citrus Ridge to Santos

-North of I-4, US 27 contains more un-numbered interchanges.
-The first of which is a trumpet interchange with US 192 (SR 530) on the Polk-Lake County Line in Citrus Ridge, and shortly afterwards an at-grade intersection with CR 474 (CR 474), although some maps have indicated another interchange here.
+North of I-4, US 27 contains more unnumbered interchanges.
+The first of which is a trumpet interchange with US 192 (SR 530) on the Polk–Lake county line in Citrus Ridge, and, shortly afterward, an at-grade intersection with CR 474, although some maps have indicated another interchange here.
 Most of the road remains a rural four-lane highway with at-grade intersections.
 After passing by Lake Louisa State Park and winding around the eastern shores of the lake that the park was named for, US 27 approaches a cloverleaf interchange without exit numbers at SR 50 in Clermont.
-After passing the Florida Citrus Tower and Presidents Hall of Fame, the road enters Minneola along the east side of Lake Minneola, where it crosses a bridge over the South Lake-Lake Minneola Scenic Trail, intersects such roads as CR Old 50, as well as CR 561, the latter of which it shares a brief concurrency.
-After this it briefly runs parallel to the southwest side of Florida's Turnpike, until it veers slightly to the west and approaches a quarter-cloverleaf interchange with SR 19 south of Howey-in-the-Hills, which also includes a southbound interchange with Florida's Turnpike.
-The northbound Turnpike interchange can be found further northwest.
+After passing the Florida Citrus Tower and Presidents Hall of Fame, the road enters Minneola along the east side of Lake Minneola, where it crosses a bridge over South Lake Trail, intersects such roads as CR Old 50, as well as CR 561, the latter of which it shares a brief concurrency.
+After this section, it briefly runs parallel to the southwest side of Florida's Turnpike, until it veers slightly to the west and approaches a quarter-cloverleaf interchange with SR 19 south of Howey-in-the-Hills, which also includes a southbound interchange with Florida's Turnpike.
+The northbound turnpike interchange can be found further northwest.
 At Okahumpka, US 27 intersects two county roads that are extensions of state roads.
-The first of which is CR 48, and the next of which is the northern terminus of CR 33 before running along the western shore of Lake Harris and eastern shore of Lake Denham, the location of Singletary Park.
-Here it intersects CR 25A.
+The first of which is CR 48, and the next of which is the northern terminus of CR 33 before running along the western shore of Lake Harris and eastern shore of Lake Denham, the location of Singletary Par also known as the Leesburg Fishing Area.
+Here, it intersects CR 25A.
 North of Lake Harris, it enters Leesburg where US 27 has an intersection with SR 44.
-US 441 later joins US 27, and as a result, the hidden state routes are officially SR 25/SR 500.
-SR 500 becomes more prominent however, because in Lady Lake, SR 25 branches away as County Road 25.
-This once served as the southern terminus of the US 27/US 441 Alternate Route around Lake Weir into Belleview, but still remains a scenic route.
+US 441 later joins US 27, and, as a result, the hidden state routes are officially SR 25/SR 500.
+SR 500 becomes more prominent however, because in Lady Lake, SR 25 branches away as CR 25.
+This once served as the southern terminus of the US 27/US 441 Alternate (US 441 Alt.) around Lake Weir into Belleview but still remains a scenic route.